• Skip to primary navigation

 What flavors go well with lentils?

-One of my all time favorite cook books is called The Flavor Bible
+One of my all-time favorite cookbooks called The Flavor Bible.

 scooping lemon lentil soup from a bowl